CiscoDevNet/node-sparkbot/README.md

 ### Account Type Detection

-If a Cisco Spark API access token has been specified at launch, the library will request details about the Spark account.
+If a Webex teams API access token has been specified at launch, the library will request details about the Webex Teams account.
 From the person details provided, the library will infer if the token matches a individual (HUMAN) or a bot account (MACHINE).
 Because of restrictions concerning bots, the library will setup a default behavior from the account type, unless configuration parameters have already been provided at startup.